-Drinking alcohol while you are on benzos is never safe, and can easily result in serious and permanent health-related consequences.
+Drinking alcohol while on benzos is never safe and can easily result in serious and permanent health-related consequences.

 When taken individually, benzodiazepines and alcohol are liable to pose serious health-related risks.
-Benzodiazepines (more commonly referred to as benzos) are a type of prescription tranquilizer, one that is extremely habit-forming and poses an exceptionally high risk of abuse.
-Alcohol is the most commonly used chemical substance throughout the United States; an intoxicating depressant substance that is responsible for thousands of treatment admissions, emergency room visits, and accident-related deaths on an annual basis.
-Because both of these chemical substances have depressant effects, mixing the two is always extremely dangerous.
+Benzodiazepines (more commonly referred to as benzos) are a type of prescription tranquilizer that is extremely habit-forming and poses an exceptionally high risk of abuse.
+Alcohol is the most commonly used chemical substance throughout the United States; an intoxicating depressant substance responsible for thousands of treatment admissions, emergency room visits, and accident-related deaths annually.
+Because these two chemical substances have depressant effects, mixing the two is always extremely dangerous.
 Mixing two chemical substances at the same time is known as polydrug abuse.

 Dangers of Mixing Benzos and Alcohol

 Those who engage in polydrug abuse have a higher risk of relapse and other health-related issues.
 For this reason, seeking professional medical care in an inpatient treatment facility will always be necessary.
 At Absolute Awakenings, we treat substance abuse and dependency disorders of all kinds.
 If you have been suffering at the hands of a polydrug abuse disorder involving alcohol and benzodiazepines and have been unable to quit or cut back on your own, we are here to help.